hdShang/arxiv-daily/docs/cs-AI/2025-09-19/papers/250916437v1-sense-7-taxonomy-and-dataset-for-measuring-user-perceptions-of-empat.md

 ---
 layout: default
-title: SENSE-7: Taxonomy and Dataset for Measuring User Perceptions of Empathy in Sustained Human-AI Conversations
+title: "SENSE-7: Taxonomy and Dataset for Measuring User Perceptions of Empathy in Sustained Human-AI Conversations"
 ---

 # SENSE-7: Taxonomy and Dataset for Measuring User Perceptions of Empathy in Sustained Human-AI Conversations